iterami/Docs.htm/common/guides/fork.md

 ---

 If your project is being hosted on a different server, you should upload the `iterami/common` files:
-* Clone `iterami/common` to your local machine via git.
+* Clone `iterami/common` to your local machine via `git`.
 Pull and upload any changed files to your server.
 You do not need to upload the `.git` directory.
 * Your `iterami/common` directory does not need to be in a particular location, as long as you make sure the paths in your `script` tags are correct.